Giving Our Youth a Second Chance

 - The Resolution Contract – The panel does not decide guilt or innocence.
-The panel develops a program of community service, educational activities, or other forms of paying back to the community.
-Restitution (if needed) is handed by the local police department not the panel.
+The panel develops a program of community service, educational activities, or other forms of giving back to the community.
+Restitution (if needed) is handled by the local police department, not the panel.
 Each resolution is customized to the offense and abilities of the individual.
 The youth contracts with the panel to complete the resolution.

 - Completion – When the resolution is completed, the panel and the youth meet again to discuss his/her experience and the panel will recommend that no criminal record be kept about the offense.
 If for any reason the youth fails to complete the resolution or commits another offense, the case is returned to the police department.

 - The juvenile and his/her parents do not ever go through the justice system

 - The offender and the parents are not usually fined.

 - The person has a chance to directly work off his/her offence through some positive community action.

 - The juvenile and his/her parents witness the care and concern of their community.

 - Victims, parents, and police do not waste valuable time and money waiting in or outside of a courtroom, sometimes never to be called upon for their input